Associate Director, Service-Learning and Partnership

 Ray has a B.S. in Secondary Education (7-12); Biology from Western Connecticut State University and is certified to teach Biology and Chemistry.
 He also enjoys mentoring and coaching sports including football, boxing, track, and weight training.

-Renée has worked at the PSC since its inception in 1991.
+Renée worked at the Public Service Center since its inception in 1991.
 Prior to that, Renée worked for CIVITAS.
-In addition to her duties as Associate Director of the PSC, Renée coordinates the Community Work-Study Program and the Volunteer Program, leads the Pre-Orientation Service Trip (POST) program, and serves as the PSC liaison for many initiatives and committees both on campus and off, such as the First-Year Experience committee, College Orientation committee, Cornell Days, First-Year Family Weekend and many others.
+Now, she's Associate Director of the Einhorn Center.
+In addition to her duties as Associate Director, Renée coordinates the Community Work-Study Program and the Volunteer Program, leads the Pre-Orientation Service Trip (POST) program, and serves as the Einhorn Center liaison for many initiatives and committees both on campus and off, such as the First-Year Experience committee, College Orientation committee, Cornell Days, First-Year Family Weekend and many others.

 Community Initiatives Program Associate